 A daring bachelor who piloted a steam-powered car to a world land speed record on the sands of Daytona Beach in 1906.

-Fred Marriott wasn't a factory engineer or a wealthy sportsman; he was a mechanic and test driver for the Stanley Motor Carriage Company, makers of the famous Stanley Steamer.
-In January 1906, the Stanley brothers aimed to prove their steam technology's superiority by capturing the land speed record.
-They brought their streamlined, torpedo-shaped 'Rocket' to the hard-packed sand of Daytona Beach.
-Marriott, selected as the driver partly because he was unmarried and considered a lower risk, climbed into the volatile machine.
-On his final run, he hit 127.659 mph, a staggering speed that shattered the existing record and stood for steam-powered vehicles for decades.
-The run was a triumph, but a later crash in an attempt to go even faster ended his racing career, cementing his legacy as a man of one glorious, fearless moment.
+Fred Marriott drove the Stanley Steamer 'Rocket' to 127.659 mph on Daytona Beach in January 1906, shattering the existing land speed record.
+He was a mechanic and test driver for the Stanley Motor Carriage Company, not a factory engineer or wealthy sportsman.
+The Stanley brothers aimed to prove their steam technology's superiority by capturing the record.
+They brought their streamlined, torpedo-shaped machine to the hard-packed sand.
+Marriott, selected as the driver partly because he was unmarried and considered a lower risk, climbed into the volatile vehicle.
+His speed stood for steam-powered vehicles for decades.
+A later crash in an attempt to go even faster ended his racing career.

 1860–1882